ably/ably-asset-tracking-android/README.md

 We publish to [GitHub Packages](https://github.com/ably/ably-asset-tracking-android/packages/) for this repository.

-To install the dependency you will first need to create a "Personal Access Token" in your GitHub account.
-That token must have the `read:packages` permission.
+To [install the dependency](https://docs.github.com/en/packages/working-with-a-github-packages-registry/working-with-the-gradle-registry#using-a-published-package) you will first need to [authenticate to GitHub Packages](https://docs.github.com/en/packages/working-with-a-github-packages-registry/working-with-the-gradle-registry#authenticating-to-github-packages).
+You have to get either a `GITHUB_TOKEN` or a "Personal Access Token" (with the `read:packages` permission).
-Then use your generated token to authenticate with the AAT GitHub Packages repository:
+Then use that token to authenticate with the AAT GitHub Packages repository:

 ```gradle
 repositories {